-There are numerous bridleways & horse riding routes to enjoy and explore on The Ridge.
+There are numerous bridleways & horse riding routes to enjoy and explore on the Cheshire Sandstone Ridge.

 - Delamere Loop — the Delamere Loop runs for some 35 km / 22 miles from partway along the Whitegate Way round in a circle, taking in Delamere Forest, Primrosehill Wood, and Little Budworth Country Park.
 The route is largely on flat ground with gentle hills in its western area, following bridleways, minor roads and permissive access.
 You should expect to share these routes with walkers and cyclists and in the case of roads and some permissive tracks, with motor traffic.
 Agricultural vehicles also use some of the off-road sections.